 Windows 10/8/7 provides you with Flash Player Settings Manager so that you can control how Flash Player works and what all sites are allowed to set data on your computer.
 We have already touched upon this when we saw how Adobe’s new Flash update now pushed Automatic Updates along with 3rd party software.

 Now let us try to understand what these settings mean from a security point of view.

 Managing Local Flash Storage Settings

-To open the Flash Player Settings Manager, open Control Panel and click on Flash Player icon.
-The default tab is Storage tab and it allows you to see what all websites stored “Flash Cookies” on your computer.
-The same tab also allows you to stop websites from storing data to your computer for tracking purpose.
+To open the Flash Player Settings Manager, open Control Panel and click on the Flash Player icon.
+The default tab is Storage tab, and it allows you to see all websites stored “Flash Cookies” on your computer.
+The same tab also allows you to stop websites from storing data on your computer for tracking purposes.